craftcms/docs/docs/commerce/3.x/configuration.md

 This permission lets the user get access to the Commerce section of the control panel.

-This permission is found under Craft’s "Access the control panel" permission.
+This permission is found under Craft’s “Access the control panel” permission.

 ### Manage products